error404notfound/making-embedded-systems-homework/homework_week_6/README.md

 https://www.thevfdcollective.com/ They have a Open Source statment but no refrence to an actual licence.

 ## Project requirement checklist
-- 3 perpherials: _PWM LEDS, accelerometor, gyroscope, USB_
+- 3 perpherials: _PWM LEDS, accelerometor on I2C, gyroscope on SPI , USB_
 - Button that causes an interrupt: _User button switches to CLI mode_
 - Cortex-M processor: _STM32F429ZIT6 on the STM32f429i-disc_
 - Implement Serail output: _CLI_